What is on the test bench?

 It seemed to me that the main resonance of the membrane is slightly shifted in frequency higher for the 8-ohm version.
 Its tail stretches in the range of about 4 - 4.2 kHz, and for the 4 ohm version - in the range of 3.5 - 3.8 kHz.
 This is a small but argument in favor of the 8-ohm version.
 I think it's not even about a speaker nominal impedance.
 Whether this is due to the improvement of the membrane properties over the year of speaker design perfectioning or their change from batch to batch, it is better to ask the manufacturer.

 Thanks to a low resonance frequency (30Hz) supported by a huge linear stroke (10mm) and very low distortion, this midwoofer can dig really deep.
 You can find many 6 "midwoofers with similar resonance frequency and 6-7mm linear stroke, but I can assure you their lower bass quality will be definitely worse.
 PTT6.5W simultaneously with heavy work on a large amplitude at the lowest frequencies does not lose grip and articulation on the middle and upper bass.
 Bass completely retains the right structure, density, does not increase its tonality and not become thinner due to the enrichment by a forest of parasitic harmonics.
 It is clean and accurate, and this is due to the extremely low intermodulation distortion.
 There is no audible distortion at any volume level.
-Beyond the maximum allowable input signal you will simply hear the voice coil bump on the magnet system - the exact command for you The extremely low aerodynamic noise of the moving system is impressive, even with an amplitude of 10 mm at 30 Hz.
+Beyond the maximum allowable input signal you will simply hear the voice coil bump on the magnet system.
+The extremely low aerodynamic noise of the moving system is impressive, even with an amplitude of 10 mm at 30 Hz.

 Bass timbre.
 Due to the low distortion and lack of second harmonic dominance in the distortion spectrum, I would characterize the bass as very accurate, correct and analytical.
 It makes it possible to hear the bass exactly as it is, without false embellishment.
 This is real clean bass.
 On the other hand, subjectively, the middle/upper bass and lower mids lack the familiar warmth and fullness, which makes the sound in this range drier and thinner compared to the usual sound of other Scandinavian brands paper midwoofers.
 At this point, every one chooses his own - either accurate, articulated, transparent, but a little dryish and thin bass, or fat, more voluminous, thick, warm and full, but a little blurry, dirty, less dense and less legible.